JimmyIL/AWS-Auto-Rotate-Expired-IAM-Accesskeys/README.md

 - creates a new IAM user accesskey
 - checks if secret name in SecretsManager already exists that matches '$user_credentials'
 - if exists already;  updates secret with new keys created into secrets manager
-- writes a secrets permissions policy to the secret so that username can access his/her own new secret (only can retrieve own secret string)
+- this writes a secrets permissions policy to the secret so that only the username that secret is for can access his/her own new secret (only can retrieve own secret string)

 IN Progress Lambda function for sns topic checking secrets update dates and sending an email with users that the rotation rotated keys for
-(troubleshooting why its not working...)
+(currently working on this...)